 It is the right thing to do.

-The American Bar Association, who again strongly recommended Brett Kavanaugh, said just hold on.
+The American Bar Association, who again strongly recommended Brett Kavanaugh, said, just hold on.

-And again, think about how preposterous it is that Trump, McConnell, Graham, all of these men are saying we have to rush to a vote now.
+And again, think about how preposterous it is that Trump, McConnell, Graham, all of these men are saying, we have to rush to a vote now.

 We have to move this as quickly as possible.

-It is this guy, this guy could be on the court until 2050.
+This guy could be on the court until 2050.

-2050, and they can't wait four days for an FBI investigation.
+And they can't wait four days for an FBI investigation.

 I wish Judge Kavanaugh would have pointedly supported a short pause for an FBI investigation for the benefit of clearing his own name.